This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 Glendhu Bay Camping, New Zealand

-We almost had a lakeshore camping of our own!
-It was low season and mid-week so there were only a couple of other camping guests.
-We parked our campervan on the most scenic spot we could find and prepared a dinner in our campervan kitchen.
-And looked at the lake and the mountains while dining.
+We parked our campervan on the most scenic spot we could find and prepared an early dinner in our van kitchen.
+And couldn’t take our eyes off the lake and the mountains while dining.

-The next morning we had a beach walk after which it was time to continue our Queenstown to Mount Cook trip.
+The next morning we took a beach walk, after which it was time to continue our Queenstown to Mount Cook journey.

 The place was this: Glendhu Bay Lakeside Holiday Park